dragosrotaru/ppeforfree/README.md

 # ppeforfree.org

-Promoting and coordinating not-for-profit and nonprofit PPE initiatives around the world.
+Collective sensemaking powered by open data for PPE Initiatives around the world.
+A mass collaboration experiment in the making.

 ## Status